Evergreen State Fair: History

 The first agricultural show in Snohomish County was held in November 1874 by local farmers and tradesmen at the Blue Eagle Building in Snohomish.
 The Snohomish County Agricultural Society organized annual editions of the fair until 1878, sending exhibits to represent the county at a territorial fair in Olympia, but was unable to continue the event because of the ongoing national financial panic.
 Other fairs were held in Everett, the new county seat, Monroe, and Snohomish at various sites.
 The Snohomish County Fairgrounds was established in 1911 at a 8 acre site on the west side of the city, but was only used by the county fair until 1916.

 The Snohomish County Fair moved to Granite Falls in 1922 and was later replaced by community fairs, named the Cavalcade of Valleys, in areas around Monroe during the Great Depression and World War II.
 The county fair was moved permanently to Monroe, opening at the modern-day fairgrounds on September 5, 1946, and renaming itself to the Evergreen State Fair in 1949.
 A 4,000-seat sports arena was completed in 1970, coinciding with a longer ten-day run for the fair.

 The fair has only been cancelled three times: during the 1918 Spanish flu pandemic (lasting until 1921), World War II, and the 2020 COVID-19 pandemic.

 As of 2023, the Evergreen State Fair runs for 12 days in late August and early September with a break day.
 Approximately 45 percent of waste is recycled or composted as part of a county program.

+Fairgrounds

+The Evergreen State Fairgrounds encompasses 193 acre in northwestern Monroe that hosts the fair and other annual events.
+During local natural disasters, such as floods and wildfires, the fairgrounds have served as an emergency shelter for people and livestock.